 As mentioned above, if your seeds become damp, mildew can spread quickly.
 Any sign of a white dust on the dry seed, or a mushroomy odor, means that mold has spoiled the batch.
 It will have to be thrown away, and a drier storage space will be required for future batches.

-Check parakeet containers regularly for parasites, even if you only store small amounts (see the Parakeet seed infestation section of this guide).
+Check parakeet containers regularly for parasites, even if you only store small amounts.